weimeilin79/legal_eagle_demo/step_03_load.md

     - Path: Leave this blank for now .
 Click **CREATE**.
 Eventarc will now set up the trigger.

+## Grant permission to the loader service:
-Your Cloud Run service needs permission to read files from your GCS bucket.
+Your Cloud Run service needs permission to read files from various components.
 We need to grant the service's service account the "Storage Object Viewer" role on your bucket.

-5. Get the Cloud Run Service Account Email Address: As you did in the console instructions, you first need to get the service account email address associated with your Cloud Run service.
+1. Get the Cloud Run Service Account Email Address: As you did in the console instructions, you first need to get the service account email address associated with your Cloud Run service.
 Go to "Cloud Run" in the Google Cloud Console.
-6. Click on your Cloud Run service name and go to the "Permissions" tab.
+2. Click on your Cloud Run service name and go to the "Permissions" tab.
-7. Copy the email address of the service account listed there.
+3. Copy the email address of the service account listed there.
 It will likely be in the format your-project-id-run@developer.gserviceaccount.com or similar.
 Let's say you copy this email and it is <CLOUD_RUN_SERVICE_ACCOUNT_EMAIL>.

-Get your GCS Bucket Name: You need to know the name of your GCS bucket where you want to grant the permission.
-Let's assume your bucket name is <YOUR_GCS_BUCKET_NAME>.
+4. Grant "GCS Bucket Viewer" Role:
 Run the gcloud iam policy add-binding command: Open your terminal or Cloud Shell and execute the following gcloud command:

 ```